Why is KYC/KYB Needed by International Payment Gateways

 Therefore, the verification process in a standard KYB may include additional documentation such as the entity’s registration proof, their proof of address, business name, unique identification number, date of incorporation, address of Principal Place of Business, and details of any representatives and UBOs.

 As with eKYC, there is also eKYB which offers digital solutions in KYB to decrease bureaucracy and bring costs down¹.

-Why is KYC/KYB Needed to Complete My Payments from Payment Providers and Gateways?
+Why is KYC/KYB Needed to Complete My Payments from Online Payment Providers and Gateways?